KnugiHK/CSharp-to-Programming/README.md

   * Tell me what you want to learn.
   * Report any Logical Error.
   * Report any Run-Time Error.
   * Ask questions if you do not understand something.
 (Question must be related to our lesson.
-For any other question you should visit [Stack Overflow](https://stackoverflow.com/). )
+For any other questions you should visit [Stack Overflow](https://stackoverflow.com/). )

 * For Pull request
   * Add comments to source code.